Chiaera/AdvancedRobotProgramming/assignment2/README.md

 <br>

 2. #### Input manager
-   It is responsable for update the *command forces* stored in `GameState`:
+   It is responsible for update the *command forces* stored in `GameState`:
    - get input from keyboard
    - convert the input into a control force message